Contributed By Luther S.A.

-Pursuant to the Transparency Law, issuers whose home member state (as this term is defined in the Transparency Law) is Luxembourg and whose securities are admitted to trading on the Regulated Market of the LuxSE shall publish the following.
+Pursuant to the Transparency Law, issuers whose home member state (as this term is defined in the Transparency Law) is Luxembourg and whose securities are admitted to trading on the Regulated Market of the LuxSE shall publish the following reports.

-The issuer shall also publish their half-yearly report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at least three months thereafter.
-The issuer shall ensure that it remains publicly available for at least ten years.
+The issuers shall ensure that their reports remain publicly available for at least ten years.
 Please note that for half-yearly financial reports published before 15 May 2016, this delay is only of five years.

 Pursuant to the Law of 21 March 2020 implementing the Directive (EU) 2018/822 as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC 6 Law), certain intermediaries have to report cross-border arrangements presenting a strong risk of tax avoidance or abuse.